 You can further protect yourself from the sun by wearing a hat and sunglasses.
-Keep in mind that harmful UV rays tend to be strongest from 10am to 4pm.
+Keep in mind that harmful UV rays tend to be strongest1 from 10 am to 4 pm.

 Make sure to drink plenty of water when it’s hot outside, even if you aren’t thirsty.
 Water keeps your body from overheating.

 Air conditioning is the best defense against heat-related illnesses and death.
 During heat waves, many cities offer air-conditioned cooling centers for the public.
-For example, the City of Boston has designated over a dozen cooling centers in Dorchester, Jamaica Plain, Roslindale, Mattapan, the North End, South Boston, and other neighborhoods.
-See the full list here.
+For example, the City of Boston1 has designated over a dozen cooling centers in Dorchester, Jamaica Plain, Roslindale, Mattapan, the North End, South Boston, and other neighborhoods.
+See the full list here.1

 If you live outside of Boston, contact your local health department to find cooling centers or air-conditioned shelters in your area.